scylladb/scylla-cloud-getting-started/docs/source/build-with-python.md

-# Quick Start: Python
+# Quick start: Python

-In this tutorial you'll build a Media Player to store your songs and build playlists.
+In this tutorial you'll build a Media Player app to store your songs and create playlists.

-## 1. Getting the Development Environment Ready
+## 1. Get the development environment ready

 ### 1.1 Prerequisites:
 * [Python 3.7+](https://www.python.org/downloads/)
 * [Virtualenv](https://virtualenv.pypa.io/en/latest/installation.html)

-### 2.2 Setup the environment
+### 2.2 Set up the environment

-Create a new folder for the sample project:
+Create a new folder for the project:
 ```sh
 mkdir scylladb-cloud-python
 cd scylladb-cloud-python